No products in the cart.

 *Always ensure that the laundry machines are not touching the wall.
 Even hoses and exhausts that are resting against the wall will transfer the vibration energy from the machine into the walls.

 Your other option as far as soundproofing the walls is the Wall Blokker.
 It is a highly engineered product designed to block unwanted noise and decouple drywall from the studs holding it to minimize structural sound.
-It is easily installed under the drywall, but this would be the lengthier process compared to simply putting an OverWall Noise Blokker on your wall and painting over it The Wall Blocker would be a more suitable fit for someone interested in home reconstruction.
+It is easily installed under the drywall, but this would be the lengthier process compared to simply putting an OverWall Noise Blokker on your wall and painting over it.
+The Wall Blocker would be a more suitable fit for someone interested in home reconstruction.

 In case soundproofing the walls seems like a far out choice with many implications, then another option would be to add a Floor Blokker.
 With an STC-rating of 50, the Floor Blokker is guaranteed to provide you with a quieter living space.
 It easily installs underneath any current flooring that your laundry room may have and it is also a 3-in-1 barrier between sound, moisture, and air.
 Like its wall-blocking counterparts, the Floor Blokker is a 100% recycled material and at the end of its days it will, again, be recycled.

-Conclusion: when soundproofing a laundry room, you must treat either the walls or the door, and sometimes both.
+When soundproofing a laundry room, you must treat either the walls or the door, and sometimes both.
 Determine where the laundry noise is coming from, then use soundproofing door panels or upgrade your walls and doors to minimize the noise coming into your living space.